 Homestays – Homestays offer the ideal environment for learning about China and improving your Chinese.
 While living in a local home may require an initial adjustment period, our Chinese homestay families are eager to get to know you and share their ideas, language, and culture.

-You have a private bedroom and are provided two meals a day by your host family (breakfast and dinner) seven days a week while the program is in session.
+You have a private bedroom and are provided two meals a day by your host family (breakfast and dinner) five days a week while the program is in session.

 PLEASE NOTE: Homestay opportunities are extremely limited.

 Part of making you feel at home in Shanghai is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or a field trip that takes you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

 The program begins with a specially designed, five-day orientation introducing you to the IES Abroad staff, your fellow students, health and safety procedures, the current social and political conditions in China, the expectations of you as a student in a Chinese institution, and the city of Shanghai.